1. Introduction

 5.6 Student’s personal property: The Student is responsible for the security and safe use of all his / her personal property including money, mobile phones or devices, watches, computers, and for property lent to them by the Company.

-5.7 Insurance: The Company maintains those insurances as required by law together with travel and medical insurances the cost of which are included in the Course Fees.
-The Parent is responsible for any other insurance including insurance of the Students personal property whilst attending the Course or on the way to and from Course location or any activity away from the Course location organised by the Company.
+5.7 Insurance: The Company maintains those insurances as required by law.
+The Parent is responsible for any other insurance including travel insurance and insurance of the Students personal property whilst attending the Course or on the way to and from Course location or any activity away from the Course location organised by the Company.

 5.8 Liability: Unless negligent or guilty of some other wrongdoing causing injury, loss or damage, the Company does not accept responsibility for accidental injury or other loss caused to the Student or for loss or damage to property.